tylerfanelli/enhancements/107-tee-boot-attestation.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

-The keylime verifier will implement a new handler at `/v_/verify/tee` which can be accessed with a `POST` method.
-The request body is a JSON object with the following properties:

-- `tee` (_string_) - TEE architecture that the `evidence` will be formatted in.
-- `evidence` (_JSON object_) - TEE evidence.
-This will be deserialized
-  differently depending on the TEE architecture specified in `tee`.
-- `pubkey_pem` (_string_) - PEM-encoded public key to encrypt the TEE secret
-  with upon a successful attestation.

-The RESTful parameters of this handler would also need to include an agent UUID, as TEE secrets are specific to each agent.

-Upon a `POST` request to the TEE handler, the handler will deserialize the request body from JSON to fetch the parameters listed above.
-The handler will read the `tee` parameter and deserialize the `evidence` parameter accordingly.

-The handler will attest the TEE `evidence`.
-If successful, the handler will use the `agent_uuid` from the RESTful parameters, read the agent's TEE secret from the registrar, and encrypt the secret with the public key found from `pubkey_pem` in the request body's JSON object.

-SVSM will decrypt the resource and use it to unlock some state within the firmware of the CVM.
-With that, it will be able to begin the guest OS boot process.

-*PROBABLE*: SVSM will extend its TPM measurement with some state (be it a public key or certificate) provided by keylime.
-This will essentially require and include the TEE boot attestation to be accounted for within an actual TPM measurement checked at a later point within the keylime verifier.
-The design of this is still under ongoing discussion, and this document will be updated when the design is complete.

 ### Test Plan